fqgiord/fqgiord/README.md

 ## 📊 About Me

 **Data Analyst** with **14+ years of operational excellence** in the petrochemical industry, now transitioning technical expertise into data-driven insights.
-I specialize in transforming complex industrial and business data into strategic recommendations.
+I'm specialized in transforming complex industrial and business data into strategic recommendations.

 🎯 **What I bring:**
 Unique combination of **industrial operations knowledge** + **modern data analytics skills**.
 I understand how to extract insights from operational data and translate them into actionable business strategies.